 Yukos chief executive, Mikhail Khodorkovsky, played a growing role in civil society and public life.
-In 2001, together with other ultimate beneficial owners of GML, he launched the Open Russia Foundation to support the country's fledgling democracy.
+In 2001 he launched the Open Russia Foundation to support the country's fledgling democracy.
 But in the eyes of President Putin, he posed a threat.

 Shortly after a televised meeting with the Russian Union of Industrialists and Entrepreneurs in February 2003, where Khodorkovsky spoke about the need to curb corruption, state authorities began to harass and threaten Yukos staff; the company’s offices were searched and files confiscated.

 In October 2003, Mikhail Khodorkovsky was seized at gunpoint.
 Even after the European Court of Human Rights condemned his trial, he would spend more than a decade in jail.

 A man of honour, Vasily Aleksanyan refused to give false testimony against his Yukos colleagues.
 He died two years after his release from detention.

 In all, more than 30 Yukos employees were interrogated or arrested.
 The European Court of Human Rights has condemned Russia six times for violating the basic rights of former Yukos executives, and in 2014 the Court awarded former shareholders €1.9 billion in compensation.